Ellie-Y/Lumina/README.md

 2. A popup or alert to show a successful message if user removed/added a movie.

-3. Check if the id match the OMDb id format.
+3. Check if the id match the OMDb id format to prevent errors.

 4. API return data format could be simpler, dot too many 'data' here